xuranw/locCSN/README.md

 ![avgcsn](./Figures/Avg_csn_2ct.png)

+## Comparing networks between two groups of cells

+For comparison between two groups of cells using CSNs, we use the dataset from Brain Cortex Atlas.
+We focus on 942 expressed SFARI ASD genes.
+The comparison sLED, DISTp. sLED in this [GitHub repo](https://github.com/lingxuez/sLED)

+### CSN
+I will provide the code for generating the CSN matrix, but the CSN results can be found in

+#### sLED comparison

+#### DISTp

+## Trajectory analysis using Brain Cortex Atlas Dataset

+PisCES is a Matlab package in this [GitHub repo](https://github.com/letitiaLiu/PisCES)

 ## References
 * Dai, Hao, et al. "Cell-specific network constructed by single-cell RNA sequencing data."
 Nucleic acids research 47.11 (2019).
 * Chu, Li-Fang, et al. "Single-cell RNA-seq reveals novel regulators of human embryonic stem cell differentiation to definitive endoderm."
 Genome biology 17.1 (2016).
+* Velmeshev, Dmitry, et al. "Single-cell genomics identifies cell type-specific molecular changes in autism."
+Science 364.6441 (2019).
+* Polioudakis, Damon, et al. "A single cell transcriptomic atlas of human neocortical development during mid-gestation."
+Neuron 103.5 (2019).
+* Zhu, Lingxue, et al. "Testing high-dimensional covariance matrices, with application to detecting schizophrenia risk genes."
+The annals of applied statistics 11.3 (2017).
+* Liu, Fuchen, et al. "Global spectral clustering in dynamic networks."
+Proceedings of the National Academy of Sciences 115.5 (2018).